b0xman/qud-the-perfect-cup/README.md

 ## Find the Cup

-In order to know the wherabouts of the cup, wish for "revealsecret:$Perfect_Cup_Secret"
+In order to know the wherabouts of the cup, wish for `revealsecret:$Perfect_Cup_Secret`

 ## Stretchgoals/Future Ideas